wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 This error usually means that you're using Wazuh v2.x with Elastic Stack v6.x, or Wazuh v3.x with Elastic Stack v5.x.

 You have to use the correct versions of Wazuh and the Elastic Stack to work properly.
-We always recommend upgrading to the latest version following :ref:`this guide <upgrading_different_major>`.
+We always recommend upgrading to the latest version following :ref:`this guide <upgrading_wazuh_server_2.x_3.x>`.

 .. _kibana_troubleshooting_3_7_0: